-SUBJECT: NOTICE OF PUBLIC HEARING - Amendment of Regulations that Pertain to
+SUBJECT: NOTICE OF INTENT TO ACT UPON A REGULATION - Adoption,

-NAC 284
+Amendment or Repeal of Regulations that Pertain to NAC 284

-The regulation changes included with this memorandum are being proposed for adoption at the September 24, 2021 meeting of the Personnel Commission.
+The regulation changes included with this memorandum are being proposed for adoption, amendment or repeal at the June 24, 2022, meeting of the Personnel Commission.
 This meeting will be held at 9:00 a.m. at the Nevada State Library and Archives Building, Room 110, 100 N. Stewart Street, Carson City, Nevada with videoconferencing to the Grant Sawyer Building, Room 1400, 555 E. Washington Avenue, Las Vegas, Nevada.

-Please circulate and post the attached Notice of Hearing along with the text of the proposed regulations.
+Please circulate and post the attached Notice of Intent to Act Upon A Regulation along with the text of the proposed regulations.

-FR:mg
+FR:mg/dj